Peter-Chou/libtorch_grpc_serving/README.md

   /usr/local/lib/cmake/grpc/gRPCTargets.cmake
 ```

-The current workaround is to build zlib, cares, protobuf at first, then tell cmake to use these installed packages when build grpc, and grpc will generate all the files as expected.
+The current workaround is to build zlib, cares, protobuf at first, then tell cmake to use these installed packages when building grpc, then grpc will generate all the files as expected.

 ### install zlib